 What a lot of people say when they first hear about positive discipline is often something like “Okay, that sounds good in theory…but what does it look like in practice?
 What do you do if the kid does x, y or z?”
 All the research and theories in the world cannot replace this practical knowledge, which is rarely given.

-So today, I’m going to share with you several examples of what we might do for discipline.
+So today, I’m going to share with you several examples of positive discipline.

 Is Not Spanking No Discipline?